w3c/event-timing/README.md

 This document provides a proposal for giving developers insight into all event latencies.

 ## Minimal Proposal

 This proposal explains the minimal API required to solve the following use cases:

-1. Observe the queueing time of input events.
+1. Observe the queueing delay of input events before event handlers are registered.
-    *   This enables us to measure [First Input Delay](https://docs.google.com/document/d/1Tnobrn4I8ObzreIztfah_BYnDkbx3_ZfJV5gj2nrYnY/edit).
 2. Measure combined event handler duration.

-A polyfill implementing this API can be found [here](https://github.com/tdresser/input-latency-web-perf-polyfill/tree/gh-pages).
+A polyfill approximately implementing this API can be found [here](https://github.com/tdresser/input-latency-web-perf-polyfill/tree/gh-pages).

-In order to accomplish these goals, we introduce:
+To accomplish these goals, we introduce:

 ```js
 interface PerformanceEventTiming : PerformanceEntry {